 Lord Vishnu was the first-ever devotee to pay respect to the Haleshi Mahadeva in the Satya Yuga.
 Afterwards, this holy position has been paying tribute to many rulers, sages, devotees, scholars, writers, hermits, abbots, ascetics, and Shankaracharya.

-There's a tradition of conducting unique rituals at the Haleshi Mahadev mandir at specific festivals like Bala Chaturdashi, Shiva Ratri, Ram Nawami, and Teej etc.
+There's a tradition of conducting unique rituals at the Haleshi Mahadev mandir during specific festivals like Bala Chaturdashi, Shiva Ratri, Ram Nawami, and Teej.

 Halesi: Sacred Caves, Spiritual Oasis